13588112254/littlefs/DESIGN.md

 need more than one block.

-We could make our logs larger than two blocks, but the next challenge is how do we store references to these logs.
-Because the blocks themselves are erased during operation, using a data structure to track these blocks is complicated.
+We could make our logs larger than two blocks, but the next challenge is how do we store references to these logs?
+Because the blocks themselves are erased during writes, using a data structure to track these blocks is complicated.
 The simple solution here is to store a two block addresses for every metadata pair.
 This has the added advantage that we can change out blocks in the metadata pair independently, and we don't reduce our block granularity for